 - Rest: With active rheumatoid arthritis it gets difficult to do day-to-day activities.
 At such times you need complete rest to get down the inflammation.

 - Hot or cold compress: With active inflammation try and use a cold compress to reduce the pain as well as stiffness.
 But if it’s chronic, a hot compress will work wonders.
-With excess stiffness, you can try to alternate hot compress and cold compress but strictly under professional supervision.
+With excess stiffness, you can try to alternate between hot compress and cold compress but strictly under professional supervision.

 - Being self-dependent: Try using splints, bands, or tapes that will help joints not change position.
 It will also help in reducing inflammation.
 Use crutches or canes to move about to reduce the stiffness in the joints.